v-research/website/solutions.md

 <div class="row b-cont-margin">
     <h3 class="w-100"> Open-Source </h3>
     <p class="b-cont-margin">
-        A minimum of 50% of the incomes is used to support the development of the following open-source tool-chain for the secure engineering of cyber-physical systems.
+        A minimum of 20% of the incomes is used to support the research & development of the following open-source tool-chain for the secure engineering of cyber-physical systems.
     </p>
     <a href="./images/toolchain_download.pdf" target="blank">
         <img src="./images/toolchain.png">